wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

  To discern **"this" from "not that"** at the lowest level, we rely on the formal process of **equality** (or identity).
 	  We say that **A = A** (this dimension is itself), and this formal assertion allows us to recognize that **A ≠ B** (it is not the other potential states).
 		  In this way, **equality** serves as the formal **implementation of discernment**: by equating something to itself, we establish its identity and differentiate it from everything else.

+  Equating Provides the **Basis of Identity**.
+	Defining a differentiated state, effectively equates it with a constraint (i.e. set of properties or conditions). and thus establishes the differentiated state’s **identity**.
+		This equating is a fundamental part of **definition** because it is the act that ties a differentiated state to its specific constraints.
 ##### The Implicit Role of Inequality (What It Is Not)
 **Inequality** is implied in this process as well of Definition as Instantiation.
 	By defining **A** as **equal to A**, we are also saying that **A is not B**, **A is not C**, and so on.